Loud-Cat/Sphere/README.md

 # sphere
-Approximating a sphere with maths
+Approximating a sphere using p5.js